between woods and grasslands in the south-east of the Touraine region

 This estate spans 13 hectares of game-filled forest, predominantly composed of oak and conifer trees.
 It is crossed by a long alleyway leading to the houses from the road and the entrance to the estate.

 A 6,500 m² lake, home to large numbers of fish and notably fed by rainwater running off the house, completes this coherent, verdant estate.

-The estate is part of an area where nature prevails.
-The calm and quiet of this site create a sense of well-being as there are no nuisances to disturb the peaceful way of life here and not forgetting the legendary mild Touraine climate.
+This estate is part of an area where nature reigns.
+The tranquillity and the surroundings of this site evoke a sense of well-being as there are no nuisances to disturb the peaceful way of life here and not forgetting the legendary mild Touraine climate.

-The property consists of several buildings all in a good state of repair.
-Thanks to its function rooms and its consecrated chapel, it may be used privately or for a business activity.
-The layout of the estate, in itself, represents huge potential (holiday rental accommodation units, weddings, events).
+This property consists of several buildings all in a good state of repair.
+With its function rooms and its chapel, it can be used for both private and commercial purposes.

 |Land registry surface area||20 ha 31 a 41 ca|